Frankfurt and Old Friends

 Caroline Wise, Gayle Combe-Gordon, Ian Gordon, and John Wise in Grimsby, Ontario, Canada

 Others might not call this vacation.
 Four hours of sleep is hardly restful and relaxing, but we’re committed and know that we’ll have plenty of time to sleep in when we are home next week.
 Anyway, we had an appointment to meet Ian and Gayle Gordon this early a.m.
-Thankfully, Ian dragged his wife Gayle, who we’ve not met yet, out of bed hours before we woke so they could make the long haul from the London, Ontario, area to the roadside truck stop restaurant where we were meeting.
+Thankfully, Ian dragged his wife Gayle, whom we’ve not met yet, out of bed hours before we woke so they could make the long haul from the London, Ontario, area to the roadside truck stop restaurant where we were meeting.
 The Fifth Wheel is not much more than a couple of miles from our motel – lucky us.
 Across the dining room, I spot Ian.
-Fifteen years between seeing him and the only real difference I can easily find: he’s got a lot of gray hair; don’t most of us by this time.
+Fifteen years between seeing him and the only real difference I can easily find: he’s got a lot of gray hair; don’t most of us by this time?
 We are introduced to Gayle, who is all smiles and seems as comfortable with us as if we had been lifelong friends.
 It’s hard to compress what could be spoken of into two brief hours, but with a long drive ahead of us today, that’s all we’ll get here at the Fifth Wheel.

 Caroline Wise in front of highway sign number 7 - the Trans Canada Highway

-With Ian and Gayle out of site, we are now heading northeast of Toronto to connect with Road Number 7, the Trans Canada Highway.
+With Ian and Gayle out of sight, we are now heading northeast of Toronto to connect with Road Number 7, the Trans Canada Highway.
 Fingers are crossed that the weather report was as wrong as it is in the desert.
 Back home, a 40% chance of rain means no chance of rain.
 Like all big cities, the traffic is heading into the downtown area in the morning, not out of it; we miss out on the parking lot on the other side of the road.
 It seems to have taken a long time to get fully around Toronto and find our way to the 7, but we are now finally in the countryside and away from the congestion.

 Caroline Wise digging a rainbow in Canada

 The colors of all are fading; we are late in the season.
 Patches of autumn foliage pop up here and there, but large stands of trees have given up their leaves as branches ready themselves for the first snow.
 Much of the drive is under a gray sky, with the rain keeping to itself high overhead.
-Around mid-day, hunger pangs remind us that we have a bag full of delights from Cathy.
+Around midday, hunger pangs remind us that we have a bag full of delights from Cathy.
 Time to christen the cutting board, break bread, carve the cheese, pour the mustard, and start to enjoy our in-car catered feast.
 Our gratitude produces this rainbow – we are happy.

 A break in the clouds off the Trans Cananda Highway

 We continue our drive eastward.
 For moments here and there, the sky finds a way around the clouds to tease us with hints of its beauty.
-We don’t much mind the overcast, it’s a nice reminder that seasons change.
+We don’t much mind the overcast; it’s a nice reminder that seasons change.
 Back home in the desert, we left temperatures that were still in the 90s – the transition from summer to not-summer was in full swing.
-Our drive is a long one and we’ve been up and traveling quite some time by now.
+Our drive is a long one, and we’ve been up and traveling quite some time by now.

 Entering Montreal in Canada